essif-lab/framework/docs/terms/entity.md

 type: concept
 typeid: entity
 stage: draft
-hoverText: "Entity: something that is known to exist."
+hoverText: "Entity: someone or something that is known to exist."
 glossaryText: "someone or something that is known to exist."
 ---